pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-2-dynasty-trust/chapter-4-south-dakota-dynasty-trust.md

 **Rule Against Perpetuities**

 South Dakota's most significant advantage over Nevada is its complete abolition of the rule against perpetuities.
 Nevada has a 365-year limit on trusts, which, while substantial, still imposes a termination date.
-South Dakota trusts can exist in perpetuity—truly forever.
+South Dakota trusts can exist in perpetuityâ€”truly forever.

 **Practical Impact**: For a trust established in 2024:
 - **Nevada Trust**: Must terminate by 2389 (365 years)
-- **South Dakota Trust**: No termination date—perpetual existence
+- **South Dakota Trust**: No termination dateâ€”perpetual existence

 **State Income Tax**